rvinluan/rvinluan.github.io/_drafts/2016-12-23-year-in-review.md

 ### August

 In August I added the musical component to Ramsophone (an arpegiator playing different chords) and launched it, and then it went really far.
-It was probably the most sucessful of my launches this year.
+It was probably the most successful of my launches this year.
 The tweet did pretty well, it was on top of Product Hunt, and it got a post on [kottke.org](http://kottke.org/16/09/the-ramsophone).
 It got written about in [Wired](https://www.wired.com/2016/09/create-stranger-things-score-dieter-rams-inspired-web-toy/) (and then [translated into Japanese](https://twitter.com/wired_jp/status/773069516423266304)).
 This is the first thing I made that actually got any kind of press, so that was a fun feeling.

-I feel like because it was a sucessful launch, I should talk about the work I actually did to launch it, because it is work and it's not entirely luck (although it feels a lot like it is).
+I feel like because it was a successful launch, I should talk about the work I actually did to launch it, because it is work and it's not entirely luck (although it feels a lot like it is).
 I posted it to Hacker News, Designer News, and Product Hunt and got people to upvote it early.
 Crucially though I forgot to mention in these posts the most important thing about it, which is that you have to refresh.
 So it probably could have gone further if I did that.
 I also stuck around the comment sections of these sites, engaging with people who were asking questions or giving feedback.
 I posted it in a bunch of private forums too (read: slack channels), to friends who I knew would be interested.
 I made custom images and had meta tags for social sharing.
 I spent a long time coming up with a tagline that would describe it and also tell people how to use it, and then I made sure that was visible when I posted about it.
 The day before it launched I also messaged a few people privately to test it out so I could get a handle on what they understood and what they didn't.

 Honestly it probably deserves a full post-mortem, but I don't think I have that in me.

 ### September

+One random weekend in September I found myself at home with nothing to do, so I decided to cook up a bot idea I had in my head for a long time, a bot that [generated pictures of birds sitting on wires]().
+It ended up taking almost no time at all and then doing phenomenally well, which I attribute to the idea being immediately understandable, a bit clever, and also that it actually came out looking really great.
+This was a fun and unexpected thing that blew up even though I spent next to no time on it, and I still show it to people as something I'm most proud of making this year.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I made a new bot this weekend!
+Cheap Bots Done Quick + SVG = lots of pics of birds on wires: <a href="https://twitter.com/__birds__">@__birds__</a> <a href="https://twitter.com/hashtag/botAlly?src=hash">#botAlly</a> <a href="https://t.co/giA6DDWlNt">pic.twitter.com/giA6DDWlNt</a></p>&mdash; Robert Vinluan (@RobertVinluan) <a href="https://twitter.com/RobertVinluan/status/780136801495310337">September 25, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+### October

+In October I participated in #inktober, a global event in which artists produce a different ink drawing every day for a month.
+Like with a lot of other things I started strong and then trailed off by the end, and although I did produce a lot of drawings I did it sporadically and unsubstantially.
+The point though was to practice, and it had been so long since I had drawn anything, so I consider that a success.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I love drawing these boys! <a href="https://twitter.com/hashtag/thezonecast?src=hash">#thezonecast</a> <a href="https://twitter.com/hashtag/Inktober?src=hash">#Inktober</a> <a href="https://twitter.com/hashtag/Inktober2016?src=hash">#Inktober2016</a> <a href="https://twitter.com/TheZoneCast">@TheZoneCast</a> <a href="https://t.co/cCCyJyPtq0">pic.twitter.com/cCCyJyPtq0</a></p>&mdash; Robert Vinluan (@RobertVinluan) <a href="https://twitter.com/RobertVinluan/status/791053796680040448">October 25, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+### November

+Partially because of despair about our country and partially because work got very busy, I didn't do any work on any side projects in November.

+But I do want to mention that the reason work got busy is because we were working on releasing NYT Crosswords for Android, which a) I poured my heart and soul into and b) I've wanted to exist since way before I started working at the Times, so I'm mentioning that here.
+It's something I did release, after all (although I absolutely didn't do it alone 😉).

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">UM HI WE KIND OF LAUNCHED AN APP <a href="https://t.co/DPUCrdOfMN">https://t.co/DPUCrdOfMN</a></p>&mdash; Robert Vinluan (@RobertVinluan) <a href="https://twitter.com/RobertVinluan/status/799276391321796608">November 17, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+### December

+<iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=4247380053/size=large/bgcol=ffffff/linkcol=de270f/tracklist=false/transparent=true/" seamless><a href="http://robertvinluan.bandcamp.com/album/at-least-its-christmas">At Least It&#39;s Christmas by Robert Vinluan</a></iframe>

+# What I didn't do

+Ever since I became obsessed with it last fall, I've been working on a Hamilton data visualization that charts the musical's recurring musical motifs.
+I gathered a lot of data and wrote a bunch of d3 code, but I still have a lot of writing to do (I consider it a data journalism project) as well as more data sanitizing and formatting and I don't even really know how it's going to present itself.
+This was supposed to be my huge project at the end of the year but it kind of ran away from me.
+Other great visualizations of Hamilton's themes have since come out, so I'm excited to work on it some more in 2017.